The history of lake Fenton is vast and presents some very interesting facts about what the lake has been through and how it is today.

 Villages of Podunk and Mount Pleasant All But Forgotten.

 An Indian war against nineteenth-century “racketeers”; legal battles over an island once homesteaded by a trapper; horse-drawn rail cars; long-disappeared villages of Mount Pleasant and Podunk.

 These are some of the interesting items of legend and history about Lake Fenton which present day residents and visitors are not aware of as they fill leisure hours with the fun of lake living.

 It was a favorite camping area of the Chippewas.
 Known as Long Lake then, its 850 acres of clear water enticed their canoes to an abundance of fish.
 The forests were bountifully supplied with deer, wolves and bear.
 Quantities of wild rice in the marshes at the south end attracted flocks of waterfowl.

 Legend has it that in 1804 there was a Battle of Long Lake.
 There has been some question as to the authenticity of the records, but the first white settlers passed on the story of this fray.

 The Battle of Long Lake was planned by Chiefs Ne-O-Me of the Chippewas, O-Ke-Mos of the Ottawas and Chesaning of the Hurons, to rid the region of a band of outlaws.

-Some 80 of them levied tributes on the Indians and on the traders who came among the tribe.
-The outlaws also had kidnapped two daughters of one trader and held them in captivity.
-The “battle” in which all the outlaws supposedly were killed by the Indians, was said to have taken place in a ravine back of Bay Port at the north end of the lake.
+About 80 of them levied tributes on the Indians and on the traders who came among the tribe.
+The outlaws had also kidnapped two daughters of one trader and held them in captivity.
+The “battle” in which all the outlaws supposedly were killed by the Indians was said to have taken place in a ravine on the back of Bay Port at the north end of the lake.

 The Long Lake area so delighted the Indians that they chose it, literally and spiritually, as their “Happy Hunting Grounds.”